-B = MAT, explained
+B = MAP, explained

 For a user to perform a target behavior, increasing his or her motivation or ability to do so will increase the likeliness of the behavior happening.
-Secondly, that for behavior to occur, it needs to be triggered.
+Secondly, that for behavior to occur, it needs to be prompted.

 Lastly, that Motivation and Ability can be traded off.
 That is, if motivation is very high, ability can be low, and vice versa.
 In the Fogg Behavior Model, Motivation and Ability have a compensatory relationship to each other illustrated by the curved line representing an activation threshold in the figure below.

 When a combination of motivation and ability places a person above the activation threshold, then a prompt will cause that person to perform the target behavior.
 If a person is placed below the activation threshold, then a prompt will not lead to the target behavior.